 - What data and documents will you need to provide?
 What types of files should you provide your product details on?

 - Will my website work on all devices?
 Is it responsive to mobile and tablets?

 As you would on any other major investment ask for references of similar work for which you will engage them.

 This is the new way of doing business.
 Supply chains are changing, technology and the internet of things will drive the factories of the future.
 Manufacturers will look for distribution partners that can offer digital buying experiences.

 There are many reasons why you need to have an online presence, some we can control better than others but being unprepared should not be one.

-Fasteners, Featured, News, eCommerce
+Digital Transformation, Fasteners, News, eCommerce